Ergodic Interference Alignment: Time-Varying Finite Field Interference Channel

+For the Gaussian case, it is sufficient to match up channel matrices and add up the resulting channel outputs.
+The simplicity of this strategy is in some ways an artifact of the Gaussian setting.
+In general, the receivers may need to perform a decoding step prior to combining the observed signals to avoid noise build-up.
+In this section, we consider a finite field interference channel with fast fading and derive the entire capacity region.
+Each receiver groups together time instances with the same channel coefficients and decodes a function of the messages, using a linear code.
+By combining two appropriately chosen functions, the interference can be completely removed.

+The problem statement is identical to that in Section \ref{s:probstateic} except for the channel model.
+We assume that all operations are carried out over a finite field $\mathbb{F}_q$.
+Let $\oplus$ and $\bigoplus$ denote addition and summation over $\mathbb{F}_q$, respectively.

+\begin{definition}[Channel Model] We assume that the channel inputs and outputs take values on the same finite field $\mathbb{F}_q$.
+The channel output observed by each receiver is a noisy linear combination of its inputs: where the $h_{k\ell}[t]$ are time-varying channel coefficients and $Z_k[t]$ is additive i.i.d. noise drawn from a distribution that takes values uniformly on $\{1,2,\ldots,q-1 \}$ with probability $\nu$ and is zero otherwise.
+The entropy of this distribution is

+\begin{remark} The assumed symmetry of the noise distribution across its non-zero values plays an important role in our capacity proof.
+That is, our outer bound relies on the fact that scaling the noise by a non-zero number does not alter its distribution. \end{remark}

+We assume that at each time step each channel coefficient is drawn independently and uniformly from $\mathbb{F}_q \setminus \{0\}$.
+The transmitters and receivers are given access to the channel realizations causally.
+That is, before time $t$, each transmitter and receiver is given $h_{k\ell}[t]$ for all $k$ and $\ell$.
+Let $\mathbf{H}[t] = \{h_{k\ell}[t]\}$ denote the matrix of channel coefficients. \end{definition}

-\begin{remark} Our results can be extended to the case where the channel coefficients are sometimes zero through simple counting arguments.
+\begin{remark} Using counting arguments, we can extend our results to the case where the channel coefficients are allowed to equal zero with some probability.
 However, this considerably complicates the description of the capacity region. \end{remark}